cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 1. Wait 60 seconds.
 2. Unplug the physical connection to the Internet-connected device which provides DHCP.
-3. Adjust your physical connections as required to match the configuration specified in the [Site configuration](#create-a-site) step (for example, static IP WAN plugged into physical port with no DHCP connection).
+3. Adjust your physical connections as required to match the configuration specified in the [site configuration](#create-a-site) step (for example, static IP WAN plugged into physical port with no DHCP connection).
 4. Power cycle the Connector.

 {{</Aside>}}